NYULibraries/sdr-documentation/accessioning-workflow.md

 #### Enabling layers via web interface

 If you are only intending to publish one or two layers at a time, it might be a good idea to log on to the web interface for the appropriate GeoServer and do it manually. to do this, go to the [Maps-Public] (http://maps-public.geo.nyu.edu) interface, click layer previews, and log in (the username and password are held internally).
+Further instructions TBA

 #### Via API